 Happy Valentines Day Everyone!
 Or as they say in Italy, Buon San Valentino!
 I hope you woke up to something wonderful this morning or better yet, someone.
 There’s a million and one ways to say I love You on Valentines Day, I like to say it with cake.

 Soufflè cheesecake!
 I’ve yet to eat a cheesecake such as this – mere words are not enough for this cake.
-I recall, in one of his books, Gordon Ramsay, before sharing his New York Cheesecake recipe, stated that if there’s one thing Americans have got right, it’s their New York Cheesecake.
-As I read those words I vividly remember saying to myself, if New York Cheesecake had a guru Japanese Cheesecake, otherwise known as Soufflè Cheesecake has got to be it!
+Gordon Ramsay, whilst sharing his New York Cheesecake recipe, stated in one of his books that if there’s one thing Americans have got right, it’s their New York Cheesecake.
+As I read those words I recall saying to myself, if New York Cheesecake had a Master, Japanese Cheesecake (otherwise known as Soufflè Cheesecake) has got to be it!

 Did I mention that I love this cake?
 It’s dreamy.
-The first time I made it for Enrico was on our second wedding anniversary and he fell in love!
-So in love that we it at breakfast.
-On our way back that afternoon from our outing, he told me that he’d never eaten something so wonderful and that he wished he’d saved a piece for dessert.
-As soon as we arrived home, I grabbed my apron and sought to make his sweet dream come true.
-That evening I fondly remember us sitting at opposite ends of each other during dessert and just smiling, not saying a word but simply brimming with glee.
-It’s astonishing that a cake could bring that much happiness to two people but this cake delivers every single time.
+The first time I made it for Enrico was our second wedding anniversary and he fell in love!
+So in love that we it all for breakfast.
+On our way back that afternoon from our outing, he told me that he’d never eaten something so wonderful and he wished he’d saved a piece for dessert.
+It was a special day so as soon as we arrived home, I grabbed my apron and sought to make his sweet dream come true.
+That evening I fondly remember us sitting at opposite ends of each other during the dessert course and just smiling, not saying a word but simply brimming with contentment.
+It’s astonishing that a cake could bring that much happiness but this cake delivers every single time.

 Naturally I had to share this particular recipe today.
 It’s my gift of love to you.
 A gift that keeps on giving ’cause once you try it you’ll be sure to do it again and again, putting joy in the hearts of those you love.